-- the employee, or - the employee's child, spouse, sibling, parent, mother-in-law, father-in-law, grandchild, grandparent, or stepparent, for reasonable periods of time as the employee's attendance may be necessary on the same terms upon which the employee is able to use sick leave benefits for the employee's own illness or injury.
+- the employee, or - the employee's child, stepchild, spouse, domestic partner, sibling, parent, mother-in-law, father-in-law, grandchild, grandparent, or stepparent, or for personal care of a covered family member for reasonable periods of time as the employee's attendance may be necessary on the same terms upon which the employee is able to use sick leave benefits for the employee's own illness or injury.
+For purposes of this policy, "personal care" means activities to ensure that a covered family member's basic medical, hygiene, nutritional, or safety needs are met, or to provide transportation to medical appointments, for a covered family member who is unable to meet those needs himself or herself.
+Personal care also means being physically present to provide emotional support to a covered family member with a serious health condition who is receiving inpatient or home care.